PhD in Philosophy and Literature (2025 Entry)

 Course overview

-The Warwick PhD in Philosophy and Literature is aimed at outstanding students who wish to pursue advanced research and prepare to become professional researchers in, and/or teachers of, philosophy.
+The Warwick PhD in Philosophy and Literature is aimed at outstanding students who wish to pursue advanced research in philosophy.
+The PhD will also prepare those intending to become professional researchers in, and/or teachers of, philosophy.

 The Philosophy and Literature degree is for candidates whose research projects combine philosophical and literary concerns.
 The combination can be achieved in a number of ways, as aspects of literature can be treated as topics of philosophical inquiry, or a more combined and interdisciplinary approach can be taken.